Ruili Sourcing Agent | Myanmar Border Trade, FTZ & Logistics

 Kunming–Ruili highway corridor: The G56 Hangui Expressway connects Kunming to Ruili (680km, approximately 7–8 hours by truck).
 This is the primary supply line bringing Chinese manufactured goods to Ruili for onward export.
 A planned Kunming–Ruili railway (the Dali–Ruili Railway, currently under construction) will eventually provide rail freight capacity to the border, significantly improving freight efficiency.

 Air connections via Dehong Mangshi Airport (LUM): Mangshi Airport, 70km from Ruili city, provides connections to Kunming (50 minutes) and limited routes to other Chinese cities.
-For time-sensitive goods, air cargo via LUM to Kunming connects to KMG’s broader cargo network.
+For time-sensitive goods, air cargo via LUM to Kunming connects to KMG’s broader cargo network; our air vs sea freight cost guide covers when the air premium is worth paying.
 LUM’s cargo capacity is limited relative to inland hub airports.

-The Ruili Frontier Trade Zone (瑞丽边境经济合作区) and Ruili Comprehensive Bonded Zone provide customs procedures tailored to cross-border trade at this crossing:
+The Ruili Frontier Trade Zone (瑞丽边境经济合作区) and Ruili Comprehensive Bonded Zone provide customs procedures tailored to cross-border trade at this crossing, which your sourcing agent can help optimize:

 Frontier trade quota: Chinese residents and companies registered within 20km of the border can import goods from Myanmar under simplified tariff conditions up to annual quota limits.
 This frontier trade mechanism reduces import costs for qualifying goods but has annual limits and residency requirements.